jaypipes/articles/db/uuid-vs-integer.md

-There is a secondary index on the `orders.status` table, so this particular scenario is testing the impact of using UUIDs vs integer primary keys when the only column being used in an aggregate query is *not* the primary key and there is an index on that field.
-For MySQL with InnoDB, which uses a clustered index organized table layout, this means that each secondary index record also includes the primary key as well.
-So, we should be able to determine the impact of primary key column type choice even for queries that seemingly do not involve those primary keys.
+There is a secondary index on the `orders.status` table, so this particular scenario is testing the impact of using UUIDs vs integer primary keys when the only column being used in an aggregate query **_is not the primary key_** and there is an index on that field.

+For MySQL with InnoDB, which uses a clustered index organized table layout, this means that each secondary index record **_also includes the primary key_** as well.

+With the `order_counts_by_status`, we will be able to determine the impact of primary key column type choice even for queries that seemingly do not involve those primary keys.

 ### Lookup most popular items

-The `lookup_most_popular_items` scenario, from the brick-and-mortar application, includes a single `SELECT` statement that might be run by an extract-transform-load (ETL) tool or an online analytical processing (OLAP) program.
+The `lookup_most_popular_items` scenario also features a single `SELECT` statement that might be run by an extract-transform-load (ETL) tool or an online analytical processing (OLAP) program.

 For the general manager of our brick-and-mortar store, she might want to know which are the best-selling products and which suppliers are providing those